confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 ### Declaring a derived view with schema ID.

-The following statement shows how to create a materialized view derived from an existing source with `VALUE_SCHEMA_ID` property.
-The schema referred to by `VALUE_SCHEMA_ID` will be used to check column compatibility with output columns and serialize output data.
+The following statement shows how to create a materialized view derived from an existing source with the `VALUE_SCHEMA_ID` property.
+The schema referred to by `VALUE_SCHEMA_ID` is used to check column compatibility with output columns and serialize output data.
 See [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization) for more information.